 HKS Super Fire Racing spark plugs

 These HKS Super Fire Racing spark plugs are the same heat range as NGK 7s.
-This means you can be sure that your turbo Mazda MX-5 will not detonate in demanding operating conditions, nor will the plugs foul up during normal road use.
 Featuring an iridium alloy centre tip for better ignition and a host of durability enhancements, the HKS Super Fire Racing spark plugs deliver high performance for premium turbo builds.